v-harrishe/azure-docs/articles/app-service/troubleshoot-http-502-http-503.md

 ms.assetid: 51cd331a-a3fa-438f-90ef-385e755e50d5
 ms.topic: article
+author: rockboyfor
-ms.date: 07/06/2016
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
+ms.author: v-yeche
 ms.custom: seodec18

 ---
 # Troubleshoot HTTP errors of "502 bad gateway" and "503 service unavailable" in Azure App Service
 "502 bad gateway" and "503 service unavailable" are common errors in your app hosted in [Azure App Service](./overview.md).
 This article helps you troubleshoot these errors.

-If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](https://azure.microsoft.com/support/forums/).
+If you need more help at any point in this article, you can contact the Azure experts on [Azure support](https://support.azure.cn/support/contact/).
 Alternatively, you can also file an Azure support incident.
-Go to the [Azure Support site](https://azure.microsoft.com/support/options/) and click on **Get Support**.
+Go to the [Azure Support site](https://www.azure.cn/support/options/) and click on **Get Support**.

 ## Symptom
 When you browse to the app, it returns a HTTP "502 Bad Gateway" error or a HTTP "503 Service Unavailable" error.